apcountryman/picolibrary/docs/io.md

 [`test/automated/picolibrary/reliable_output_stream/main.cc`](https://github.com/apcountryman/picolibrary/blob/main/test/automated/picolibrary/reliable_output_stream/main.cc)
 source file.

+`::picolibrary::Output_Stream` and `::picolibrary::Reliable_Output_Stream` support the
+following operations:
-To write any output that has been buffered to the device associated with a stream, use the `::picolibrary::Output_Stream::flush()` and `::picolibrary::Reliable_Output_Stream::flush()` member functions.
+- To write any output that has been buffered to the device associated with a stream, use the `::picolibrary::Output_Stream::flush()` and `::picolibrary::Reliable_Output_Stream::flush()` member functions.

-To write unformatted data to a stream, use the `::picolibrary::Output_Stream::put()` and `::picolibrary::Reliable_Output_Stream::put()` member functions.
+- To write unformatted data to a stream, use the `::picolibrary::Output_Stream::put()` and `::picolibrary::Reliable_Output_Stream::put()` member functions.

-To write formatted data to a stream, use the `::picolibrary::Output_Stream::print()` and `::picolibrary::Reliable_Output_Stream::print()` member functions.
+- To write formatted data to a stream, use the `::picolibrary::Output_Stream::print()` and `::picolibrary::Reliable_Output_Stream::print()` member functions.
 Formatting is controlled by the `::picolibrary::Output_Formatter` preceding each argument or a default constructed `::picolibrary::Output_Formatter` if one isn't provided.
 ```c++
 #include "picolibrary/stream.h"